 Railways operating ratio in 2017-18 was 98.44 pc, worst in 10 years: CAG

-The Railways recorded an operating ratio of 98.44 per cent in 2017-18 which is the worst in the previous 10 years, the Comptroller and Auditor General (CAG) has said in a report tabled in Parliament on Monday.
+The Indian Railways' recorded an operating ratio of 98.44 percent in 2017-18 which is the worst in the previous 10 years, the Comptroller and Auditor General (CAG) has said in a report tabled in Parliament on Monday.
 A measure of expenditure against revenue, the operating ratio shows how efficiently the railway is operating and how healthy its finances are.
-An operating ratio of 98.44 per cent means that the Railways spent Rs 98.44 to earn Rs 100.
+An operating of 98.44 percent means that the Railways spent Rs 98.44 to earn Rs 100.

-"Exclusion of this advance would otherwise have increased the operating ratio to 102.66 per cent," the auditor said.
+"Exclusion of this advance would otherwise have increased the operating ratio to 102.66 percent," the auditor said.
 The Railways has also been unable to meet its operational cost of passenger services and other coaching services.
-Almost 95 per cent of the profit from freight traffic was utilised to compensate for the loss on operation of passenger and other coaching services, it said.
+Almost 95 percent of the profit from freight traffic was utilized to compensate for the loss on the operation of passenger and other coaching services, it said.

-The audit analysis of the finance accounts of Indian Railways revealed a declining trend of revenue surplus and the share of internal resources in capital expenditure.
-The net revenue surplus decreased by 66.10 per cent from Rs 4,913.00 crore in 2016-17 to Rs 1,665.61 crore in 2017-18.
-The share of internal resources in total capital expenditure also decreased to 3.01 per cent in 2017-18.
+The audit analysis of the financial accounts of Indian Railways revealed a declining trend of revenue surplus and the share of internal resources in capital expenditure.
+The net revenue surplus decreased by 66.10 percent from Rs 4,913.00 crore in 2016-17 to Rs 1,665.61 crore in 2017-18.
+The share of internal resources in total capital expenditure also decreased to 3.01 percent in 2017-18.

-"Under provisioning for depreciation is resulting in piling up of 'throw forward' of works concerning renewal of over aged assets.
+"Under provisioning for depreciation is resulting in piling up of 'throw forward' of works concerning the renewal of over-aged assets.
 There is an urgent need to address this backlog and ensure timely replacement and renewal of old assets," it said.
 It also advised the railways to avoid creating new funds without any "justifiable reason".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)